CCN-Support/CCN_Wiki/docs/source/gen_movie.rst

 ccn_py37 contains nibabel which is needed to read nifti files. ffmpeg is also required for this script to run.

 .. code-block::

    module load anaconda3
    conda activate /u/project/CCN/apps/conda/rh7/ccn_py37
    module load ffmpeg/5.0.1

-If you want to run this script on other Linux machines instead of Hoffman2, make sure you have Python3, Nibabel and ffmpeg installed.
+If you want to run this script on other Linux machines instead of Hoffman2, make sure you have Python3, nibabel and ffmpeg installed.

 Usage/Help
 ----------
 To see the usage of this script, enter:

 .. code-block::

   ./gen_movie.py --help usage: gen_movie.py [-h] -i INPUT [-o OUTDIR] [-b BIN] [-w WIN]

 optional arguments: